 In any trading platform, to calculate pips for various assets:

-For example, how to calculate pip difference in forex?
+For example, how to calculate pip difference?

 To calculate the pip difference in the forex pair, you need to count the decimal places where the last decimal place represents one pip difference.
 For example, the EURUSD currency pair exchange rate of 1.1012 has four decimal places, and each pip has a value of 0.0001.
 Therefore, from 1.1012 to 1.1013 is a one-pip difference.
 However, some currency pairs like USDJPY have one pip value of 0.01.
 So, for example, from 108.20 to 108.21 is one pip difference.